There are many long-term care insurance pros and cons to consider before you elect to purchase or forego coverage.

 After looking at the pros and cons, talk to a professional that works with the top companies in the market.
-We work with the best long-term care insurance companies and can help you find the right insurance company and policy that fits your unique criteria.
+At I&E, we work with the best long-term care insurance companies and can help you find the right insurance company and policy that fits your unique criteria.

 Long-Term Care Insurance Pros